thebabush/mcp-job-security/README.md

 # Job Security Pass

-LLVM 19 pass that inserts references string constants at random locations in the program.
+LLVM pass that inserts references to string constants at random locations in the program.

-Tested on macOS.
+Tested on macOS w/ LLVM 19.1.7.

 ## Why